mrchidubem/portfolio/readme.md

 CustomizationTo personalize the portfolio, update the following:Content:Replace placeholder links (href="#") in Projects, Blog, and Social Icons with real URLs (e.g., GitHub, live demos, LinkedIn, Twitter/X).
 Update Education, Certifications, and Articles with accurate dates and details.
 Add specific metrics or impacts in Projects (e.g., "Reduced load time by 20%") and Experience.
-Replace the avatar image (https://i.pravatar.cc/120) with your own in the .avatar CSS rule.
+Replace the avatar image (https://i.pravatar.cc/120) with your own in the .avatar CSS rule. ( I used my photo though)

 Images:Add real project and article images to images/ and update project-image or article-image background URLs in index.html.
 Create a custom favicon (images/favicon.ico) and Open Graph image (images/og-image.jpg).